-Prevent Suicide Columbia County meets the third Thursday of each month from 1:00 to 3:00 pm at the Columbia County Law Enforcement Center in the community room on the first floor at 711 E. Cook Street in Portage, Wisconsin, 53901.
+Prevent Suicide Columbia County meets the third Thursday of even months from 1:00 to 2:30 pm at the Columbia County Law Enforcement Center in the community room on the first floor at 711 E. Cook Street in Portage, Wisconsin, 53901.
 All are welcome.

 Stay up to date on the latest news and information from Prevent Suicide Columbia County.
 Simply send us an email using the form below with "subscribe" as your subject.
 If you'd like, include in the body of the email your name, organization (if applicable), mailing address, and phone number.
 Personal information will not be shared with anyone outside of Prevent Suicide Columbia County.